-Drink extra fluids so you will pass more urine while you are receiving iodixanol.
+Drink extra fluids so you will pass more urine while you or your child are receiving iodixanol.
 This may help prevent kidney problems.

-It is very important that your doctor check your progress closely while you are receiving iodixanol.
+It is very important that your doctor check the progress of you or your child closely while you are receiving iodixanol.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Severe kidney problems may occur after receiving iodixanol.
 This is more likely to occur if you receive too much of iodixanol.
 Tell your doctor right away if you or your child have the following symptoms after receiving the medicine: agitation, confusion, decreased urine output, dizziness, headache, muscle twitching, rapid weight gain, or swelling of the face, ankles, or hands.

-iodixanol may cause a serious type of allergic reaction called anaphylaxis.
+Iodixanol may cause a serious type of allergic reaction including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you or your child has a skin rash, itching, shortness of breath, sweating, swelling of the face, tongue, and throat, or tightness in the chest after you get the injection.